darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 : How finely the colour simulation is calculated.
 The three table settings work the answer out on a grid in advance and interpolate between the points, so a larger grid is closer to exact and slower to prepare. _exact spectral_ skips the grid and calculates every pixel directly: much slower, CPU only, and rarely visibly different.

 bandwidth adaptation
-: Trims the extreme violet and deep red ends of the film's sensitivity, as part of how each stock is characterised.
+: Trims the extreme violet and deep red ends of the film's sensitivity as part of how each stock is characterised.
 On by default and best left on as it belongs to the film's description.

 surface adaptation
 : An optional per-colour exposure correction carried in the film data, worth up to two stops for strongly coloured light and nothing at all for neutral.
 Off by default, because it shifts saturated colours noticeably and the reference implementation does not apply it either.
 Stocks whose data does not include the correction are unaffected either way.